J. Craig Venter Institute

 The J. Craig Venter Institute (JCVI) is a non-profit genomics research institute founded by J. Craig Venter, Ph.D. in October 2006.
 The institute was the result of consolidating four organizations: the Center for the Advancement of Genomics, The Institute for Genomic Research (TIGR), the Institute for Biological Energy Alternatives, and the J. Craig Venter Science Foundation Joint Technology Center.
-It has facilities in Rockville, Maryland and La Jolla, California.
+It has facilities in Rockville, Maryland, and San Diego, California.

 The institute studies the societal implications of genomics in addition to genomics itself.
 The institute's research involves genomic medicine; environmental genomic analysis; clean energy; synthetic biology; and ethics, law, and economics.
 The institute employs over 200 people, including Nobel laureate Hamilton Smith.
 It was sold to the University of California, San Diego, in 2022.

 History

-In 2004, the Center for the Advancement of Genomics (TCAG), the Institute for Biological Energy Alternatives (IBEA) and the J. Craig Venter Institute Joint Technology Center (JTC) were merged and to form the J. Craig Venter Institute (JCVI).
+In 2004, the Center for the Advancement of Genomics (TCAG), the Institute for Biological Energy Alternatives (IBEA) and the J. Craig Venter Institute Joint Technology Center (JTC) were merged to form the J. Craig Venter Institute (JCVI).

 In 1992, Craig Venter was a researcher at the National Institutes of Health (NIH).
 He began The Institute for Genomic Research (TIGR) during the same time and was part of the determination of the human genome.
 Because of disagreements of how the project was being managed TIGR was excluded from the funding by NIH in 1998.
 The political, personal, and ethical conflicts of the race between the public and private sectors have been notable.